tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

-# Deploy AKs on Windows Server 2022 with HCI Lab
+# Deploy AKS on Windows Server 2022 with HCI Lab

-This document describes deployment steps to deploy AKS on Windows Server 2022 using HCI Lab.
+This document describes the steps to deploy AKS on Windows Server 2022 using HCI Lab.

 ## 1. Deploy HCI Lab

 **Basics tab**

 - **Project details**
-    - **Subscription:** Select a subscription to use deploy your HCI Lab.
+    - **Subscription:** Select a subscription to deploy your HCI Lab.
-    - **Resource group:** Select a resource group to use deploy your HCI Lab.
+    - **Resource group:** Select a resource group to deploy your HCI Lab.

 - **Instance details**
     - **Region:** Select a region to deploy your HCI Lab resources.
     - **Lab host VM name:** Specify your HCI Lab host VM's name.
-    - **Size:** Select a your lab host VM size.
-Recommend the default VM size or larger VM sizes.
+    - **Size:** Select your lab host VM size.
+The default VM size or lager is recommended.

 - **Administrator account**
-    - **Username:** Specify the user name for your HCI Lab host VM.
-Also, this user name will be used for Hyper-V VMs in your HCI Lab environment.
+    - **Username:** Specify the username for your HCI Lab host VM.
+This username will also be used for Hyper-V VMs in your HCI Lab environment.
     - **Password:** Specify the password for your HCI Lab host VM.
 Also, this password will be used for Hyper-V VMs in your HCI Lab environment.
     - **Confirm password:** Re-enter the password for confirmation.